elise1365/recipeSearcher/README.md

-# Recipe Searcher App (no catchy name currently :/)
+# Recipe Searcher (no catchy name currently :/)

-Creating a basic flutter app for finding recipes based on ingredients.
+Creating basic flutter code for finding recipes based on ingredients.

-App has a search bar for users to enter an ingredient, and all recipes with this ingredient are returned in a summarised form, clicking on a recipe expands it, showing the steps involved etc.
+Involves a search bar for users to enter an ingredient, and all recipes with this ingredient are returned in a summarised form, clicking on a recipe expands it, showing the steps involved etc.

 ## Further information